 Masialeti Charles Masialeti

-Masialeti Charles Masialeti is a graduate student pursuing a PhD Business Administration at University of Nevada, Reno.
-He holds a BSc in Computer Science from Copperbelt University in Zambia and a Master of Philosophy in Information and Knowledge Management from Stellenbosch University in South Africa.
+Masialeti Charles Masialeti is a graduate student pursuing a Ph.D. in Business Administration at the University of Nevada, Reno.
+He holds a Doctor of Business Administration from Skema Business School & Jean Moulin Lyon University, a Master of Business Administration from the University of South Wales, a Master of Philosophy in Information and Knowledge Management from Stellenbosch University, and a BSc in Computer Science from Copperbelt University.

 Heather D Patchell